Corporate Governance & Committees

 Board composition and responsibilities

-The Board has determined that Christopher Mills and Adam Reynolds are independent in character and judgement and that there are no relationships or circumstances which could materially affect or interfere with the exercise of their independent judgement.
+It is the Board’s opinion that the two directors, Christian Rigg and Jenny Winter, are independent in character and judgment and that there are no relationships or circumstances which could materially affect or interfere with the exercise of their independent judgement.

 All Directors are subject to election by Shareholders at the first Annual General Meeting after their appointment, and are subject to re-election at least every three years.
 Non-Executive Directors are appointed for a specific term of office which provides for their removal in certain circumstances, including under section 168 of the Companies Act 2006.
 The Board does not automatically re-nominate Non-Executive Directors for election by Shareholders.
 The terms of appointment of the Non-Executive Directors can be obtained by request to the Company Secretary.